vladcc/lex-build/lex-build/readme_lex-c.txt

 more tables than vanilla flex.

 2. Timing:
-All lexers recognize the same subset of C tokens and read the same ~6mb file.
-Their outputs are the tokens from the file and are the same.
 All lexers read the file in 8kb chunks.
 The timing is done in silent mode, i.e. the lexers only process the file but do not output anything.
 The final value is the median out of 51 runs.

 2.1.
 Intel